 Text updated on

-Since the second half of October, the dollar exchange rate — both the NBU’s official rate and the cash market rate — has started to rise and has crossed UAH 42/$.
-This depreciation is controlled, as the NBU maintains a regime of managed flexibility, intervening in the market to prevent large fluctuations.
-Sharp swings are unlikely given the adequate level of FX reserves, which allow these interventions to continue.
+Since the second half of October 2025, the US dollar exchange rate — both the official NBU rate and the cash market rate — has been rising and has already approached UAH 45/$.
+This depreciation has been managed by the NBU, which continues to operate under a managed flexibility regime, intervening in the foreign exchange market to prevent excessive fluctuations.
+Sharp exchange rate movements remain unlikely given the adequate level of FX reserves, which enables the NBU to continue conducting such interventions.

 Foreign financial aid